jodithea/Tutorial_GWAS_including_X_chromosome/README.md

 * For this tutorial you will need the following software
 	- Plink v1.9
 	- R (v4.5.0 is used in this tutorial)
-		- Make sure the following R packages ar eisntalled: 'tidyverse' and ''
+		- Make sure the R package 'tidyverse' in installed
 	- vcftools (v0.1.16 used in this tutorial)
+	- bcftools (v1.22 used in this tutorial)

 ## How to use this tutorial